Lubin School of Business

 The Joseph I. Lubin School of Business is the business school of Pace University.
-The school was established in 1906 as the Pace School of Accountancy to prepare men and women for the CPA exam, and was named after Joseph I. Lubin, an alumnus and benefactor of the school, in 1981.
+The school was established in 1906, as the 'Pace School of Accountancy,' to prepare men and women for the CPA exam, and was named after Joseph I. Lubin, an alumnus and benefactor of the school, in 1981.
 The school is located at Pace University's campuses in New York City and Westchester County, New York.

-Undergraduate programs are offered in New York City and Pleasantville, while graduate programs are offered in New York City and White Plains.

 Degree programs

 Undergraduate degrees

 Lubin offers undergraduate degrees in accounting, finance, general business, taxation, management, international management, management science, marketing, quantitative business analysis, and information systems.
 Management students can choose to concentrate in the following areas: